 It might seem like a silly gimmick to track these sort of achievements on my site.
 After all, a lot of them aren’t that fascinating.
 Who cares how many anime series I’ve watched?
 What’s the point of sharing personal relationship goals?
 Aren’t some of these achievements a little arbitrary?

 While all of these are great questions, I think it’s important to note that every item in this list means something to me.
 At the moment, I find value in tracking each and every item, so I can see where I came from and where I want to go.
-That’s called a growth mindsetOpens in a new tab., and it keeps me from falling into a victim mentality.
+That’s called a growth mindset, and it keeps me from falling into a victim mentality.

 So, if you have a platform, why not broadcast your own world domination checklist?
 You may find that you hold yourself more accountable for the things you plan to do when others want to see you succeed as well.